Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Nursing Home / Institutional Medicaid

-Nevada Medicaid will cover the cost of long term care in a nursing home for eligible Nevada residents who require a Nursing Facility Level of Care.
-Nursing home coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services.
-These can include skilled nursing care, physician’s visits, prescription medication, medication management, mental health counseling, social activities and assistance with the Activities of Daily Living (eating, bathing, moving, dressing, toileting).
+Nevada Nursing Home Medicaid will cover the cost of long-term care in a nursing home for financially limited Nevada seniors who require a Nursing Facility Level of Care.
+Coverage includes payment for room and board, as well as all necessary medical and non-medical goods and services, such as:

-Any Nevada Medicaid beneficiary who receives nursing home coverage must give most of their income to the state to help pay for the cost of the nursing home.
-They are only allowed to keep a “personal needs allowance” of $35 / month.
-This can be spent on personal items such as snacks, books, haircuts, etc.
+Nevada Nursing Home Medicaid beneficiaries are required to give most of their income to the state to help cover the nursing home expenses.
+They are only allowed to keep a “personal needs allowance” (PNA) of $154/month, which can be spent on personal items such as clothes, snacks, books, haircuts, flowers, etc. They can also keep enough of their income to make Medicare premium payments if they are “dual eligible,” and enough to make any Medicaid-approved spousal income allowance payments to financially needy spouses who are not Medicaid applicants or recipients.

-Home and Community Based Service (HCBS) Waivers will pay for long term care services and supports that help Nevada Medicaid recipients who require a Nursing Facility Level of Care, or are at risk of nursing home placement in the next 30 days, remain living “in the community” instead of residing in a nursing home.
+Nevada’s Home and Community Based Services (HCBS) Waivers will pay for long-term care services and supports that help Nevada Medicaid recipients who require a Nursing Facility Level of Care, or are at risk of nursing home placement in the next 30 days, remain living in the community instead of residing in a nursing home.
 The word “waiver” means something like voucher in this instance.
-Think of it as a voucher that will pay for long term care services for Nevada residents who live in the home of a loved one, group residential facilities or an assisted living residence.
-While Nevada’s HCBS Waivers will cover some long term care services and supports in those settings, it will not cover room and board costs.
+Think of it as a voucher that will pay for long-term care services for Nevada residents who live in their own home, the home of a loved one, group residential facilities or an assisted living residence.
+While Nevada’s HCBS Waivers will cover some long-term care services and supports in those settings, it will not cover room and board costs.

 Nevada’s Waiver for the Frail Elderly, which is also known as the Frail Elderly Waiver or the FE Waiver, is intended to delay or prevent nursing home placement for Nevada Medicaid beneficiaries who live in their own home, the home of a loved one, a residential group facility or an assisted living residence.
 FE Waiver applicants must require a Nursing Facility Level of Care or be at risk of being placed in a nursing home in the next 30 days without some of the benefits provided by the FE Waiver.
 The state will assess FE Waiver applicants to determine their level of care needs.